kuroji-fusky/kurojifusky.com/README.md

   <a href="https://kurojifusky.com">kurojifusky.com</a>
 </h1>

-The source code of `kurojifusky.com` and `fusky.pet`, written in Astro and Svelte.
+The source code of `kurojifusky.com` written in Astro.

-## APIs used

-- YouTube Data v3 API

 ## Running the abominations locally